 FERC Municipal Request for Refund.
-Three of ComEd's wholesale municipal customers filed a complaint and request for refund with the Federal Energy Regulatory Commission (FERC) alleging that ComEd failed to properly adjust its rates, as provided for under the terms of the electric service contracts with the municipal customers and to track certain refunds made to ComEd's retail customers in the years 1992 through 1994.
+Three of ComEd's wholesale municipal customers filed a complaint and request for refund with the FERC alleging that ComEd failed to properly adjust its rates, as provided for under the terms of the electric service contracts with the municipal customers and to track certain refunds made to ComEd's retail customers in the years 1992 through 1994.
 In the third quarter of 1998, FERC granted the complaint and directed that refunds be made, with interest.
 ComEd filed a request for rehearing.
 On April 30, 2001, FERC issued an order granting rehearing in which it determined that its 1998 order had been erroneous and that no refunds were due from ComEd to the municipal customers.
 On June 29, 2001, FERC denied the customers' requests for rehearing of the order granting rehearing.
 In August 2001, each of the three wholesale municipal customers appealed the April 30, 2001 FERC order to the Federal circuit court, which consolidated the appeals for the purposes of briefing and decision.
 In November 2001, the court suspended briefing pending court-initiated settlement discussions.

 Retail Rate Law.
 In 1996, several developers of non-utility generating facilities filed litigation against various Illinois officials claiming that the enforcement against those facilities of an amendment to Illinois law removing the entitlement of those facilities to state-subsidized payments for electricity sold to ComEd after March 15, 1996 violated their rights under the Federal and state constitutions.
 The developers also filed suit against ComEd for a declaratory judgment that their rights under their contracts with ComEd were not affected by the amendment.
 On August 4, 1999, the Illinois Appellate Court held that the developers' claims against the state were premature, and the Illinois Supreme Court denied leave to appeal that ruling.
-Developers of both facilities have since filed amended complaints repeating their allegations that ComEd breached the contracts in question and requesting damages for such breach, in the amount of the difference between the state-subsidized rate and the amount ComEd was willing to pay for the electricity.
-ComEd is contesting this matter.
+Developers of both facilities have since filed amended complaints repeating their allegations that ComEd breached the contracts in question and requesting damages for such breach reflecting the state-subsidized rate to which the developers claim they were entitled under their contracts.
+These matters are in the discovery phase.
+Certain of the plaintiffs have produced an expert report claiming approximately \$175 million in damages, a quantification ComEd vigorously disputes.
+Virtually all parties have filed motions for summary judgment.
+ComEd is contesting each case and has filed its motion for summary judgment arguing that, as a matter of law, it did not breach any of the contracts.

 Service Interruptions.
 In August 1999, three class action lawsuits were filed against ComEd, and subsequently consolidated, in the Circuit Court of Cook County, Illinois seeking damages for personal injuries, property damage and economic losses related to a series of service interruptions that occurred in the summer of 1999.
 The combined effect of these interruptions resulted in over 168,000 customers losing service for more than four hours.
 Conditional class certification was approved by the court for the sole purpose of exploring settlement talks.
 ComEd filed a motion to dismiss the complaints.
 On April 24, 2001, the court dismissed four of the five counts of the consolidated complaint without prejudice and the sole remaining count was dismissed in part.
 On June 1, 2001, the plaintiffs filed a second amended consolidated complaint and ComEd has filed an answer.
 A portion of any settlement or verdict may be covered by insurance; discussions with the carrier are ongoing.
-Exelon's management believes adequate reserves have been established in connection with these cases.